Market

 13. PARTICULARS OF LOANS, GUARANTEES OR INVESTMENTS:

-There were no loans given, guarantees/ securities provided by the Company under Section 186 of
+There were no loans given, guarantees/ securities provided by the Company under Section 186 of the

-company have been disclosed in the Notes to Accounts of the financial statements.
+been disclosed in the Notes to Accounts of the financial statements.

-The provisions of Section 135 of the Companies Act, 2013 read with the Companies (Corporate
+The provisions of Section 135 of the Companies Act, 2013 read with the Companies (Corporate Social

-15. SIGNIFICANT & MATERIAL ORDERS PASSED BY COURTS / REGULATORS /
+15. SIGNIFICANT & MATERIAL ORDERS PASSED BY COURTS / REGULATORS / TRIBUNALS:

-There were no material Orders passed by Courts/Regulations and Tribunals impacting the going
+There were no material Orders passed by Courts/Regulations and Tribunals impacting the going concern

-concern status of the company and its future operations.
+status of the company and its future operations.

-16. APPOINTMENT/ RE-APPOINTMENT / RESIGNATION / RETIREMENT OF
+16. APPOINTMENT/ RE-APPOINTMENT / RESIGNATION / RETIREMENT OF DIRECTORS /CEO/ CFO

-DIRECTORS /CEO/ CFO AND KEY MANANGERIAL PERSONNEL:
+AND KEY MANANGERIAL PERSONNEL:

 A. During the year the following directors were resigned:

-Resignation of Mr. Dharmesh Shantilal Shah as Independent Director w.e.f.
-13.08.2024
+Resignation of Mr. Dharmesh Shantilal Shah as an Independent Director w.e.f., 13.08.2024

-Resignation of Mr. Bharat Somani as Managing Director w.e.f.
-13.08.2024
+Resignation of Mr. Bharat Somani as Managing Director w.e.f., 13.08.2024

-Resignation of Mr. Vikram Krishnakumar Somani as Whole-time Director w.e.f.
-13.08.2024
+Resignation of Mr. Vikram Krishnakumar Somani as Whole-time Director w.e.f., 13.08.2024

 B. During the year the following directors were appointed: